BiomedicalImageAnalysis2025/topic01_team03/README.md

 Use of AI Tools

 AI tools were used throughout the entire project for code generation, optimization, and background research.
-Specifically, OpenAI’s models ChatGPT-4o, ChatGPT-o3, ChatGPT-o4-mini, and ChatGPT-o4-mini-high were utilized extensively to support development.
+Specifically, OpenAI’s models ChatGPT-4o, ChatGPT-o3, ChatGPT-o4-mini, and ChatGPT-o4-mini-high were utilized to support development.
+All AI-assisted contributions were critically reviewed: we read, checked, and understood the generated code and explanations, and validated the approaches against scientific literature and official library documentation before incorporating them into the project.

 ---